-FSANZ has applied a basic communication strategy to this application.
-This involves advertising the availability of assessment reports for public comment in the national press and making the reports available on the FSANZ website.
-We will issue a media release drawing journalists' attention to the matter.

-The Applicant and individuals and organisations who make submissions on this Application will be notified at each stage of the Application.
+For the general population, FSANZ has applied a limited communication strategy.
+FSANZ will advertise the availability of assessment reports for public comment in the national press, and make the reports available on the FSANZ website.
+The Applicant and individuals and organisations that have made submissions on this Application will be notified at each stage of the Application.